Best Electronic drum pad review in 2020

 - Unable to store external sample

 I have loved Pyle products for quite a while now.
-And the Pyle Electronic Drum Set Pad PTED06 is among the best items from the manufacturer.
+And the Pyle Drum Set Pad PTED06 is among the best items from the manufacturer.

 It comes with a bunch of drumming and learning tools, including a metronome recording and groove trainer.